 I think I am going to make a change starting from today because I discovered a very powerful disk imaging software which is FREE!

 There are 2 versions of Macrium Reflect.
 The free and full version.
-The free version can only be used on Windows XP and Vista.
+The free version can be used on Windows XP, Vista and Windows 7/8.
 You’re able to create disk or partition images and access them from Windows Explorer.
 It has a scheduler where you can create backup from the defined time.
 Finally it can also create Linux Rescue CD or BartPE Rescue CD, which has network support so you can save the created image to another computer.
 You can directly burn the Live CD from the software.